-In today’s modern architectural world, a Cape hole’s defining characteristics have become the diagonal tee shot over water and the bunkering around the green.
+In today’s modern architectural world, a Cape hole’s defining characteristics are the diagonal tee shot over water and the bunkering around the green.
 This is different than Macdonald’s original intention of a second shot to a green jutting out into water.
-While the diagonal tee shot wasn’t an original concept, the approach to a green jutting into water was.

 Off the tee, a player is forced to drive over a diagonal water hazard and determine how much to bite off.
-Often times, Macdonald and Raynor would have the fairway kick toward the hazard making cutting off a large chunk a riskier proposition.
-On a player’s approach shot, he will be met with an intimidating shot to a well-protected and undulated green.
+Often times, Macdonald and Raynor would have the fairway kick toward the hazard, making cutting off a large chunk a riskier proposition.
+On a player’s approach shot, they are met with an intimidating shot to a well-protected and undulated green.
 A Cape hole’s green is surrounded on three sides by water or bunkers.
-A Cape green often looks as if it is floating over a water hazard.
-Cape holes are usually par-4s and can range in length from the low 300s to mid 400s, a tough task at any length.
+This feature makes the green look as if it is floating over a water hazard.
+Cape holes are usually par-4s and can range in length from the low 300s to mid 400s.

-Risk and reward is the theme of a Cape hole.
-The ideal way to play the hole is by shaping a tee shot to limit the risk and shortening the second shot into the green.
-If the hole is moving to the left over the hazard, a right-to-left shot is the ideal tee shot.
-If the hole is moving to the right over the hazard, a left-to-right tee shot is ideal.
+The Cape hole is the ultimate risk/reward design.
+The ideal way to play the hole is by shaping a tee shot to limit the risk while shortening the second shot into the green.
+If the hole is moving to the left over the hazard, a right-to-left shot is ideal.
+If the hole is moving to the right over the hazard, a left-to-right tee shot is preferred.

 National Golf Links of America – 14th – 393 yards

-The modified original 14th at NGLA has a tee shot that plays over the Sebonac Creek which runs along the right side of the hole up to the green.
-Depending on the tee position and player, it is drivable.
-One of the toughest aspects of the 14th is the tee shot, the ground contours severely from left to right.
+The modified 14th at NGLA features a tee shot that plays over the Sebonac Creek, which runs along the right side of the hole.
+Depending on the tee position and player, it is drivable with modern technology.
+One of the toughest aspects of the 14th is the tee shot as the ground contours severely from left to right.
 Architect C.B.
-Macdonald was a chronic slicer of the golf ball which makes this design interesting.
+Macdonald was a chronic slicer of the golf ball, which makes this design interesting.
 I would guess that Charlie lost quite a few golf balls in the creek right.
-The approach shot has a green that floats over the Sebonac Creek and has a thin rim of bunkering.
+The green floats over the Sebonac Creek and with thin rim of bunkering on three sides.
 Bailing out to the right opens up the possibility of finding one of the nasty pot bunkers.

 The tee shot on the Cape hole 14th at National Golf Links of America - Photo Credit: An Ambulent Golfer